Do nightclubs have premises liability for mass shootings?

 [12:15] — Successful lawsuits identify a correlation to negligent operations.

-[14:00] — There is a step by step process how to assess and respond to risk.
+[14:00] — There is a step-by-step process on how to assess and respond to risk.

 [15:45] — Mass shooters seek maximum publicity from the media.